 Is there a high “cost” associated with translation “defects”?

 Perhaps a better way of expressing this might be to ask whether the linguistic quality and character of the translation has intrinsic value beyond mere accuracy.
 In either case, finding an SLV partner who can understand and deliver translations according to your agreed upon standards should be considered.

-Does your organization already need a global human resources function to support its core business?
+Does your organisation already need a global human resources function to support its core business?

 If not, the additional cost and complexity of managing a global network of freelancers should probably be avoided.

-Does your organization already invest heavily in content management initiatives such as terminology management and content style guides?
+Does your organisation already invest heavily in content management initiatives such as terminology management and content style guides?

 If not, there is a significant opportunity for you to generate added value by partnering with an LSP that has developed core competencies in this area.

 Do you need help sorting though these options in more detail?

 Most LSPs are happy to assist you (as a customer or as a prospect) in finding the best match for your situation.
 The days of simply quoting a per-word rate without considering the business needs are gone (along with most of the vendors who operated that way).

 Having an open discussion with your LSP can be the first step toward building that mutually beneficial partnership.